 TypeScript VS JavaScript

-Considering both JavaScript and TypeScript for frontend development can be reduced to one thing: the context of your engagement.
+Considering both JavaScript and TypeScript for frontend development comes down to one thing: the context of your engagement.
 However, if you really have to pick one, deciding which one of the two is better boils down to several considerations:

 React.js

-React.js is the most popular JavaScript library for developing web applications and building fast, interactive, and reliable UIs or user interfaces.
+React.js is the most popular JavaScript library for developing web applications and building fast, interactive, and reliable UIs.

-Currently, there is an ongoing debate on whether or not React.js is a library or a framework, with developers being split right in the middle.
-In terms of what it does, React.js is responsible only for rendering the UI (user interface) and it leaves most of the other functionalities up to the project developer to assemble to their preferences.
+Currently, there is an ongoing debate over whether React.js is a library or a framework, with developers split right down the middle.
+In terms of what it does, React.js is responsible only for rendering the UI (user interface), and it leaves most other functionality to the project developer to assemble to their preferences.

-However, in terms of tool availability, functionality, and general workflow, React.js can be definitely considered a framework as well.
-For the sake of simplicity, the best thing to do is to acknowledge that React.js shares functionalities from the definitions of both libraries and frameworks, and to move on.
+However, in terms of tool availability, functionality, and general workflow, React.js can definitely be considered a framework as well.
+For simplicity, the best approach is to acknowledge that React.js shares functionality with the definitions of both libraries and frameworks, and to move on.

-The main use case of React.js, something that all JavaScript libraries and frameworks also share, is to create dynamic user interfaces that allow updates without having to refresh the page.
+The main use case of React.js, something that all JavaScript libraries and frameworks also share, is to create dynamic user interfaces that allow updates without refreshing the page.
 Besides eliminating the need to constantly refresh the screen, this type of technology also avoids processing all code.

 But why is React.js so popular?

-First off, React.js has been developed by the engineers back at Facebook (now Meta), which may or may not contribute to the popularity of the JS library today.
+First off, React.js was developed by engineers at Facebook (now Meta), which may or may not have contributed to its popularity today.

-More importantly, React.js is potentially one of the most (if not the most) flexible JavaScript library that has a linearly progressing learning curve.
-Meaning, developers coming from another stack can easily adjust to React.js without having to reform their entire programming paradigm and without having to start learning to code anew.
+More importantly, React.js is potentially one of the most (if not the most) flexible JavaScript libraries, with a linear learning curve.
+Meaning, developers coming from another stack can easily adopt React.js without having to reform their entire programming paradigm or start learning to code anew.

 Recently, it’s no secret that React.js has been growing in complexity by the day.
-To address this trend, a new need has emerged: mainly, to develop other React.js frameworks in order to improve the workflow and add new functionalities to the existing JS library.
+To address this trend, a new need has emerged: to develop other React.js frameworks to improve the workflow and add new functionality to the existing JS library.

 Below you can find some of the more popular React.js frameworks: